 Shannon Sarna Goldberg, editor of The Nosher, warns against making tomato sauce in the blender.
 “It adds too much air, which gives the sauce a pinkish hue,” she says.

 Chris Nirschel, chef and CEO of NY Catering Service, says potatoes or other starchy vegetables cannot be over-blended or they get a starchy texture and are not pleasant to the mouth.
 That means no making mashed potatoes in the blender.
-Never keep these 16 foods in your pantry.
+Potatoes can go in the pantry, though, but not these 16 foods.